-This 8-bit read-only register (Register Address 0x00) reflects the status of the overtemperature and undertemperature interrupts that can cause the CT and INT pins to go active.
+This 8-bit read-only register (Register Address 0x00) reflects the status of the overtemperature and undertemperature interrupts that can cause the CT and INT pins to become active.
 It also reflects the status of a temperature conversion operation.
 The interrupt flags in this register are reset by a read operation to the status register and/or when the temperature value returns within the temperature limits including hysteresis.
-The \overline{RDY} bit is reset after a read from the temperature value register.
-In one-shot and 1 SPS modes, the \overline{RDY} bit is reset after a write to the operation mode bits.
+The RDY bit is reset after a read from the temperature value register.
+In one-shot and 1 SPS modes, the RDY bit is reset after a write to the operation mode bits in the configuration register.